techidaily/site-article-posts/source/_posts/updated-in-2024-spotlight-on-popular-tiktok-cover-art.md

 ![pixabay tiktok bg videos](https://images.wondershare.com/filmora/article-images/2023/02/website-for-tiktok-backgrounds-5.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/KdpTAZ9zonQ?si=5Nd5SPW1axA7GPuB" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 Pixabay has very strict data policies, and you can enable its safe search feature to eliminate privacy-related issues.
 Other than this, if you like a background video in it and want to know more about the video, Pixabay can help you.
 By clicking on the video of your choice, you can see its media type, date of publishing, views, and more.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/y3VlwHTQQMs?si=BXYwD1pKiaTuev4y&autoplay=1" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ### 5\.
 [Vecteezy](https://www.vecteezy.com/free-videos/tiktok-background)